 How to make Christmas wreaths

-When it comes to arts and crafts projects, we like to be prepared as possible, which is why we’ve created this handy step-by-step guide to making the best Christmas door wreath ever.
-The first step, as with all Christmas crafts, is gathering together all your utensils.
+When it comes to arts and crafts projects, we like to be as prepared as possible, which is why we’ve created this handy step-by-step guide on how to make Christmas wreaths the whole street will be envious of.
+Ready to dive straight in?
+Well, the first step involves gathering a bunch of essentials.

 What you’ll need: